Home » Understanding Pearly Penile Papules » Small Bumps on the Penis? When to Worry — & When Not To

 Noticing small bumps on the penis can cause immediate concern for many men.

 It is common to worry that the bumps may be linked to a sexually transmitted infection, but in most cases they are caused by harmless and very common skin variations.
+If that is your main concern, our guide on Is It an STD?
+PPP vs Warts, Herpes & Other Causes explains common possibilities.

 The skin of the penis contains glands, hair follicles and natural structures that can sometimes appear as tiny bumps.
 These bumps may be flesh-coloured, white, or slightly raised, and they often appear around the head or along the shaft.